nanvel/blog/pages/books.md

 - The Happiness Project by Gretchen Rubin
 - The Great Gilly Hopkins by Katherine Paterson
 - IOS 8 APP Development Essentials - Second Edition: Learn to Develop iOS 8 Apps using Xcode and Swift 1.2 by Neil Smyth
-- ClosureScript: Up and Running by Stuart Sierra and Luke VanderHart